Doing It Right (scuba diving): Cylinder valves and manifolds

-Back cylinders

 Stage and decompression cylinders

 A stage cylinder contains gas intended to extend bottom time.
 A decompression cylinder contains gas intended for use during decompression, usually a different mixture to the bottom gas.
 Externally the equipment is basically identical, except for the marking identifying the contents by maximum operating depth.

 The DIR requirement for stage and decompression cylinders for the dive is that they should be aluminium, for reasons of near-neutral buoyancy.
 The cylinders should be rigged with stainless steel bolt snaps of a size to allow easy operation.
 If gloves are worn in cold water, a large snap is needed.
 The snaps must be attached to a line clamped about halfway along the cylinder.
 The upper snap is attached to the line near the neck and close to the tank, and the lower snap to the line that extends beyond the clamp. ¼" braided line and stainless steel hose clamps are standard.
 The distance between the snaps should be about 16" to match the distance between the D-rings from which it will be suspended.

 The cylinder is carried clipped to the shoulder and hip D-rings on the left side, and should be held close at the shoulder and relatively loose at the hip, to allow it to find a streamlined position at the diver's side.
 It must be possible to cut the cylinder free if the snaps should jam.
 Each cylinder must be marked with Maximum Operating Depth on both sides where it can be seen by the diver and others in the team.
 Other markings are considered extraneous.